digiltd/oh-rtd-test/One-Wire-Binding.md

 # Type-modifiers

 Type-Modifiers can be optional configured to the items.
-They will be applied in the same order as the one of the description of the item.
+They will be applied in the same order as the one in the description of the item.
 The binding provides the following modifiers.
 For example: by using modifiers you can calibrate onewire temperature devices or invert the value of contacts and switches.

 ### Number Items
 * "add=<value>" - the AddModifier adds a given value to a read-value on read.
 On write, the given value is subtracted of the value to write.